Ernyoke/ervin-szilagyi-static-site/src/articles/how-to-build-a-bluesky-rss-like-bot-with-aws-lambda-and-terraform.md

 }
 ```

 In the case of the Deprecation Lambda, I have to deal with other limitations.
-Since AWS decided to limit my account to 20 invocations of a base model from Bedrock, I decided to use the poor man's approach to Lambda rate limiting: setting the reserved concurrency at 1.
+Since AWS decided to limit my account to 20 invocations per minute of a base model from Bedrock, I decided to use the poor man's approach to Lambda rate limiting: setting the reserved concurrency at 1.
 This will allow only one instance of my function to be executed at the same time.
 I'm aware that with this I still can hit the rate limit imposed by Bedrock, but I feel like at this point there is not much I can do.
 Also, important to notice, that in this case `maximum_concurrency` has to be disabled.

 ### Working with AI